olvaffe/olv-notes/distros/disk.md

   - `sudo mkosi -d debian -r testing -t directory -o chroot --cache cache \
      --workspace-dir $PWD/workspace`
   - unfortunately, must be in the same architecture
+    - it should be better to just use the distro boostrapping tools directly
 - create disk image
   - `-t gpt_btrfs` creates a disk image which has one gpt partition which is the rootfs in btrfs